 If you feel anxious or panicked for any reason before or during the test, close your eyes for a few seconds and relax.
 Think of other situations where you performed with confidence and skill.

 After the Test

-Test results will be mailed back approximately five weeks after the test.
+Test results will be made available on the student’s LSAC.org account approximately five weeks after the test.